 Source: allnutritious.com

-Creamy but with lots of chunks to give you a refreshing bite, this orange smoothie is the perfect thing to gulp down in the morning.
+Creamy and rich in Vitamin C and immune boosting nutrients, this orange smoothie is the perfect thing to gulp down in the morning.

 This recipe uses almond milk and honey, but feel free to use whole or oat milk for some more calories, or a sweetener if you do not tolerate sugar well.